This article is brought to you by Christopher Lloyd Clarke B.Sc, D.Msc. Composer & Director of Enlightened Audio

 While binaural beats are the most common technique we use for producing brainwave entrainment music, we do use other brainwave entrainment techniques such as isochronic tones, monaural beats and amplitude modulation.
 If these techniques have been used, then you will find them mentioned in the written description of the music productions that include them.
 If not mentioned, then you can assume that binaural beats are the only brainwave entrainment technology in use.

 Please note that music containing binaural beats are most effective when experienced through headphones.
 If played on an open stereo system, the music may sound a little different and will not be as effective.

 Do binaural beats work?

 Absolutely.
-Binaural beats were first discovered over 150 years ago, and their use in brainwave entrainment audio has been the subject of a great deal of scientific exploration over the last 35 years in particular.
+Binaural beats were first discovered over 150 years ago, and their use in brainwave entrainment audio has been the subject of a great deal of scientific exploration, in particular over the last 35 years.
 Millions of people use brainwave entrainment music to enhance their quality of life and to experience deep relaxation.
 In fact, brainwave entrainment technology is now used for more than just meditation.
-It is also used by a variety of practitioners and private users for improving self-confidence, stress relief, pain management, relaxation, improving and concentration and improving the quality of one's sleep.
+It is also used by a variety of practitioners and private users for improving self-confidence, stress relief, pain management, relaxation, improving concentration and improving the quality of one’s sleep.
 If you would like to read an objective third party report on binaural beats, please refer to this Wikipedia article.

 Uses and Effectiveness

-2. Brainwave entrainment music can be of great benefit to hypnotherapists who are working with clients who are particularly resistant to relaxation.
+- Brainwave entrainment music can be of great benefit to hypnotherapists, who are working with clients who are particularly resistant to relaxation.